TheBaxes/Cheatsheet-AI-Papers/en/pages/week2/svm.md

 <div style="text-align:center"><img src ="http://latex.codecogs.com/gif.latex?%5CLARGE%20Y%28W%20*%20%5Cvec%7BX%7D%20&plus;%20b%29%20%3D%201%20%5Chspace%7B10mm%7D%20%281%29"/></div>

-So far, we've defined a way to classify whether a example is a positive one or a negative one, also,we come up with a equation that defines the _support vector_ or a example inside the gutter.
+So far, we've defined a way to classify whether an example is a positive one or a negative one, also,we come up with a equation that defines the _support vector_ or an example inside the gutter.

 Now, lets see the gutter width and how can be expressed.
 Regarding that **W** is a vector perpendicular to the street the following image explains the intuiton of the gutter.